ms-iot/content/win10/samples/BasicWRA.md

  ![LED Power]({{site.baseurl}}/images/remote-wiring/samples/basic/step06.JPG)

 - You setup is now ready!
 It should look similar to the setup shown in the image below.
+Again, if you would prefer to use USB, you may not have the serial wire connections shown here.

  ![Finished]({{site.baseurl}}/images/remote-wiring/samples/basic/final.JPG)